 This is important to recognize, as coughing in cats can indicate some serious underlying conditions of their own: including heartworm disease (yes, cats get this too!), feline allergic bronchitis (“cat asthma”), lungworms, and certain others.
 A coughing cat is a cat that should definitely be evaluated by their veterinarian.

 Lubricants and laxatives to prevent hairballsTry a hairball prevention and treatment gel, such as Laxatone.
-These gels typically have a lubricant to help move things along your cat’s digestive tract.
+These gels have a lubricant to help move things along your cat’s digestive tract.

-- Feed one of the diets specifically formulated to reduce hairball formation.
+You can try feeding one of the diets specifically formulated to reduce hairball formation.
 These diets often have an increased amount of fiber to help move things along your cat’s digestive tract.
-Hill's Pet Nutrition, the folks who started National Hairball Awareness Day, have several diets and treats to help control hairball formation.
+Hill's Pet Nutrition has several diets and treats to help control hairball formation.
 As do many other companies.
-Speak with your veterinarian to see which food(s) might be best for your cats.
+Speak with your veterinarian to see which food might be best for your cat.